KarolinaGogolin/hangman_assebly/README.md

 ```

 - `update_incorrect_guesses` - prepares for processing incorrect guesses.
-  - `push rdi` - saves the value of `rdi` on the stack to restore it ltaer.
+  - `push rdi` - saves the value of `rdi` on the stack to restore it later.
   - `add rdi, 19` - adjusts `rdi` to point to the start of the incorrect guesses section in memory (basically, skipping the "Incorrect guesses: " from main).
 - `.loop` - iterates through the incorrect guesses array to check if the guessed letter is already present.
 - `.already_guessed` - handles the case where the guessed letter is already in the incorrect guesses array.